SpaceX

+In 2019, the first operational satellite of the Starlink internet satellite constellation came online, diversifying the revenue of the company.
+Starlink has generated the bulk of SpaceX's income and led to its Starshield military counterpart.
+In 2020, SpaceX began to operate its Dragon 2 capsules for NASA and private entity crewed missions.
+Around this time, SpaceX began building test prototypes for SpaceX Starship, the largest launch vehicle in history.
+SpaceX plans to adapt it as a human lander for lunar missions under NASA's Artemis program.
+In 2026, SpaceX acquired Musk's artificial intelligence company xAI (subsequently operated as the wholly owned subsidiary SpaceXAI), and announced a joint venture with Tesla, Inc. to build Terafab, a large plant for semiconductor device fabrication.
+The initial public offering of SpaceX on June 12, 2026, which raised $86 billion, was the largest IPO in history and briefly made Musk the first US-dollar trillionaire.

 History

-2001–2004: Founding
+2001–2002: Founding

-In early 2001, Elon Musk met Robert Zubrin and donated to his Mars Society, joining its board of directors for a short time.
-He gave a plenary talk at their fourth convention where he announced Mars Oasis, a project to land a greenhouse and grow plants on Mars.
-Musk initially attempted to acquire a Dnepr launch vehicle for the project through Russian contacts from Jim Cantrell.
+In early 2001, Elon Musk met Robert Zubrin and donated to his Mars Society and briefly joined its board of directors.
+In August 2001, he gave a plenary talk at their fourth convention where he announced Mars Oasis, a project to land a greenhouse and grow plants on Mars.

+Musk initially attempted to acquire a Dnepr launch vehicle for the project through Russian contacts provided by Jim Cantrell; however, he was unsuccessful.

-Musk returned with his team to Moscow, this time bringing Michael Griffin, who later became the 11th Administrator of NASA, but found the Russians increasingly unreceptive.
-On the flight home, Musk announced he could start a company to build the affordable rockets they needed instead.
+Musk returned with his team to Moscow, this time bringing Michael D. Griffin, who later became the 11th Administrator of NASA, but found the Russians increasingly unreceptive.
+On the flight home, Musk stated that he could start a company to build the affordable rockets the project required.
 By applying vertical integration, using inexpensive commercial off-the-shelf components when possible, and adopting the modular approach of modern software engineering, Musk believed SpaceX could significantly cut launch costs.

 In early 2002, Elon Musk started to look for staff for his company, soon to be named SpaceX.
-Musk approached five people for the initial positions at the fledgling company, including Griffin, who declined the position of Chief Engineer, Jim Cantrell and John Garvey (Cantrell and Garvey later founded the company Vector Launch), rocket engineer Tom Mueller, and Chris Thompson.
+Musk approached five people for the initial positions, including Griffin, who declined the position of Chief Engineer, Jim Cantrell and John Garvey (Cantrell and Garvey later founded the company Vector Launch), rocket engineer Tom Mueller, and Chris Thompson.
 SpaceX was first headquartered in a warehouse in El Segundo, California.
-Early SpaceX employees, such as Tom Mueller (CTO), Gwynne Shotwell (COO), and Chris Thompson (VP of Operations), came from neighboring TRW and Boeing corporations.
-By November 2005, the company had 160 employees.
+Early SpaceX employees, such as Tom Mueller (CTO), Gwynne Shotwell (COO), and Chris Thompson (VP of Operations), were previously employed at TRW and Boeing.
 Musk personally interviewed and approved all of SpaceX's early employees.

-Musk has stated that one of his goals with SpaceX is to decrease the cost and improve the reliability of access to space, ultimately by a factor of ten.